synapse-gateway/synapse-builder/README.md

 2. Within the Data Sources tab, you can select, configure, and add all required data sources to be combined within your gateway
     - For more information on how to add specific sources and what sources are available please see the Adding Data Sources section on the docs
 3. After you have added all your required data sources, configure and generate your GraphQL gateway by clicking on the “Create Your Synapse” button
     - Synapse will generate a default GraphQL schema for all your added data sources which can be customized by altering the `.meshrc` file located in the `server` directory.
-Once altered, run the following command: `yarn mesh build` from the server directory and the Gateway will be reconfigured with your changes.
+Once altered, run the following command: `synapse restart` and the Gateway will be reconfigured with your changes.
 Synapse is powered by GraphQL Mesh under the hood, for more information on customizing your gateway, please visit the [GraphQL Mesh Docs](https://www.graphql-mesh.com/docs/getting-started/introduction).
-4. To launch and test your gateway run the following command in the root directory: `npm run synapse-gateway`
-5. Once the gateway server is running, you can visit `localhost:6868` to interact with a GraphQL playground to test out your GraphQL API Gateway
+4. To test your gateway you can naviagte to `localhost:6868`, where you will see a GraphQL playground you can use to test queries, mutations, and errors
     - All queries and mutations made to the server will be recorded in your local MongoDB and can be viewed on the Gateway Manager.
 Note, this data will be reset once you’ve deployed your server to AWS
-6. Deploy your Synapse GraphQL Gateway to AWS by running the following command: `npm run synapse-deploy`
+6. Deploy your Synapse GraphQL Gateway to AWS by running the following command: `synapse deploy`
-    - Amazon CLI must be downloaded and configured
+    - Amazon CLI must configured with your credentials on your local machine
-    - For more information about deployment, read the Deployment section below
+    - For more information about deployment, read the [Deployment](#deployment) section below

 ---